Cyriaque Lamar

 “They’re fine.
 That’s the thing, most of us are-”

-The disemboweled fish was carried by a splotch of swarm, careful to keep her free of dust and muck.
-Moments later, these shark-bearers were joined by a second train of rats.
-Their cargo was alive, and burping.
+The shark was carried by a splotch of swarm, careful to keep the fish free of dust and muck.
+Moments later, these shark-bearers were joined by a second train of rats, whose cargo was alive and burping.

-The hierarch’s tail was crooked and crusted, like dried umbilical.
-His only fur was a matted tuft on his skull, and he was whiskerless, earless, and semi-membraneous.
-In the fading afternoon light, Tippi could see the vascular lattice beneath his diaphanous and tubular torso.
+His tail was crooked and crusted, like dried umbilical, and his only fur was a matted tuft on the skull.
+This rat was whiskerless, earless, and semi-membraneous.
+In the fading afternoon, Tippi could see the veins beneath his diaphanous, tubular torso.

-The rat’s strangest feature was its wide nostrils, which expelled particulate-rich vapor.
-He guided the swarm with these wheezes, expelling his will like death cap spores.
+The rat’s wide nostrils expelled particulate-rich vapor.
+He guided his attendants in wheezes, expelling his will, like spores of the death cap.

-A gust of the crud blew up to the spruce, smelling sweeter than its source, and Lina-2 pulled the data from Tippi’s own nostrils.
+A gust of the must blew up to Tippi.
+It smelled sweet, and Lina-2 pulled the data.

-“It’s a pheromone, built from modded mollusk endosperm.
-Like caracoles from an industrial slugyard, but the formula’s bootleg.”
+“It’s a pheromone.
+Built from molluscan endosperm, like caracoles from an industrial slugyard, but the formula reads bootleg.”

 “They won’t.”

-While the mothers fed, The Prince of Scum lolled atop the shark-bearers.
+While the mothers fed, The Prince of Scum lolled on the shark-bearers.
 Belly-up, they manipulated him, prodding his ovoid form with their legs.
-The Prince greased the crowd, rewarding the faithful with a womb-o’-demon, and the would-be mothers tore at each other, desperate to join a dynasty for a few weeks.
+The Prince greased the crowd, and the rats tore at each other, desperate to join a dynasty for a few weeks.

 Suddenly, the tree shook.